-4. Expanding Foodbanks Operations Across Nigeria to Achieve Scale: One way to address the hunger problem is to increase vulnerable people's access to food by supporting them through food banks, which globally serve as critical safety nets for those who cannot meet their nutrition and food security needs on their own.
+the hunger problem is to increase vulnerable people's access to food by supporting them through food banks, which globally serve as critical safety nets for those who cannot meet their nutrition and food security needs on their own.
 The food bank model is especially effective at uniting public and private efforts to reduce food insecurity in emerging market economies where the need for hunger relief and nutrition assistance can still be substantial, as formalised safety nets offered by the government may not cover everyone needing assistance.
 In that sense, food banks serve as a way to close this gap.
 In addition to increasing vulnerable people's access to food, food banks can address the country's food losses and waste issues as many commodities go into food banks' supply chains a.
 Food Bank across the Globe: Different Models

 The food bank approach has been applied differently across various socio-economic, cultural, political and geographic contexts, and multiple models have been proven successful globally.
-In many countries, a distinction is made between food banks and food pantries - a food bank is a storehouse for large quantities of food and other products that go out to the community through intermediaries ("warehouse model"), and food pantries function as the arms that give out food directly to the hungry ("frontline model").
+In many countries, a distinction is made between food banks and food pantries - a food bank is a storehouse for large quantities of food and other products that go out to the community through intermediaries ("warehouse model"), and food

-THE TROUBLE HOUSE be further divided into sub-models.
+THE TRONG HE HOUSE IN CASE DE Further divided into sub-models.
 For example, food pantries may have vulnerable families registered and entitled to periodic food handouts, or they may operate according to the walk-in principle whereby everyone who feels they are in need may receive support.
 There are also mobile pantry models that operate in remote areas to reach people who may not be able to get to the location of the nearest pantry, either because of physical distance or high transportation costs.
 Food pantries may provide standardised food packages (this ensures fairness as everyone receives the same package, while the nutritional balance can be controlled) or apply a model whereby beneficiaries can choose their food (this may be a more dignified approach with beneficiaries having the option to make choices based on their specific needs).
 There are also hybrid models.